Bixilon/Minosoft/doc/Modding.md

     }
 }
 ```

 The following code would suppress messages containing the word "Bixilon" and if you write "jeb_ is stupid" into the chat, the message's text will be "jeb_ is awesome".
 To see a list of all events look into `de.bixilon.minosoft.modding.connectionEvent.events`.
-There is also a javadoc.
+There is also sometimes a javadoc, but generally just search for a file or open an issue.

+## Debugging and running

+Use a classic zip script that replaces the .jar in your mods folder:)

+Just kidding, no clue yet.
+We need a build system, #12